August 13 in Music History

 1969 – Canadian rock band The Guess Who recorded one of their biggest hits ‘American Woman’.
 The song was released in March, 1970 and it topped both the Canadian and US Singles charts.

-1971 – Saxophonist Curtis Ousley also known as King Curtis by his stage name, was stabbed to death in front of his home in Manhattan after a brawl with drug dealers who didn’t want to move out of his building’s steps.
-He worked with John Lennon on his solo album ‘Imagine’ and played the solo on Aretha Franklin‘s hit single ‘Respect’.
+1971 – Saxophonist Curtis Ousley also known as King Curtis (37) by his stage name, was stabbed to death outside his home in Manhattan after a brawl with drug dealers who didn’t want to move out of his building’s steps.
+He worked with John Lennon on his album ‘Imagine’ and played the solo on Aretha Franklin‘s hit single ‘Respect’.

 1973 – Rock band Lynyrd Skynyrd released their debut studio album “Pronounced ‘Lĕh-‘nérd ‘Skin-‘nérd” on this day August 13 in music history.
 The LP sold over 2 million copies, peaked at No.27 on the Billboard 200 and it features two of the group’s biggest hits “Free Bird” and “Simple Man”.

-1982 – American singer and songwriter Joe Tex died on this day August 13, aged 49 from a heart attack.
+1982 – American singer and songwriter Joe Tex died from a heart attack, aged 49.
 Best remembered for the hit songs ‘I Gotcha’, ‘Skinny Legs and All’, and ‘Hold What You’ve Got’.

 1983 – Disco group KC and the Sunshine Band scored their first number one single in the UK with ‘Give It Up’.
 The song was also a Top 3 hit in Ireland, Belgium and Australia, while in the US it peaked at No.18.